 These are a clue to Auchmithie's main claim to fame.
 Auchmithie was once a thriving fishing harbour, which in the early 1800s had a population of some 400.
 The harbour was home to 12 white fish boats, 6 large herring boats, and around 20 small boats fishing for lobsters and crabs.
 Auchmithie was also where the Arbroath Smokie was first produced.
 This is a hot-smoked, headless and gutted whole haddock, sold in pairs.
 Processing took place in half barrels sunk into the ground covered by sacking.
 The origins of the smokie are confused by a story of their accidental discovery after a fire in a cottage in which fish were stored.
 The truth is much more likely to revolve around the village's Norse origins, suggesting that smokies have been made here for over a thousand years.

 During the 1800s Arbroath Town Council sought to develop its fishing industry by improving the harbour facilities and making land available at the Fit o' the Toon for housing for skilled fishermen who wanted to move there.
 The result was the relocation of a large part of the population of Auchmithie to Arbroath and the virtual abandonment of Auchmithie Harbour.
 The new residents of Arbroath continued to smoke haddock by their traditional method, and the Arbroath Smokie was born.
-Today the name is protected by EU law: if it isn't made within an eight kilometer radius of Arbroath Town House it isn't a smokie.
-And as the modern pits in the bay below Auchmithie testify, some of those smokies are still produced where the process originated.
+Today the name is protected by EU law: if it isn't made within an eight kilometer radius of Arbroath Town House (a radius that includes Auchmithie) then it isn't an Arbroath Smokie.

 Visitor InformationView Location on Map